(WOMR file photo)

 He just couldn’t give it up.
 Not when he became a multi-millionaire and one of NASCAR’s biggest names, not after good friend Jason Leffler was killed in a sprint car race last year, and not after his own injury led to three surgeries, a month in bed, and forced him to miss NASCAR races for the first time in his career.

 Stewart is addicted to the simplicity of sprint car racing, to racing at venues across the country where the crowd is starving for gimmick-free racing.
 He didn’t care that a field full of drivers of varying ages and talent were racing for purses that rarely reach $5,000.
+One could read a great article by Missouri Green Team and understand how they can get the help of medical experts and get medical cbd to reduce stress.

 He made it his goal to give back to the sprint car community at every turn, especially after his accident.
 He improved the torque tube, the part that broke on his sprint car and caused his broken leg, and spent $110,000 on fire suits and helmets for nearly 50 drivers who needed updated safety equipment.